svermeulen/nvim-marksman/README.md

 Note also that Marksman will cache the results in memory, so if you add files during your vim session you need to force refresh Marksman by pressing `<F5>` in order for the new files to show up.

+When it is first opened, it might take some time to populate the full list of files.
+Note that if you look at the right side of the status bar you can see the current amount of files it has cached.

 # Keys

 After launching Marksman: